-*Note: The EEA family permit is ending on the 30th of June 2021.
-After this date, EEA nationals looking to retain the right of residence will have to apply through the EU Settlement Scheme (EUSS).
-For further information on this on our website click here and here.*
+The option to apply for an EEA family permit ended on 30th of June 2021.
+Now, EEA nationals looking to retain the right of residence will have to apply through the EU Settlement Scheme (EUSS).
+For further information on retained right of residence on our website, click here and here.

 What is a Retained Right of Residence Application?

 Non-EEA nationals who have resided in the UK as the civil partner or spouse of an EEA national may be allowed to remain in the UK after their relationship comes to an end if they make a successful retained rights of residence application.

 As the spouse or civil partner of a (non-UK) EEA national, non-EEA nationals have permission to stay in the UK on an EEA Family Permit.
 Although they derive their residence rights from their partner, the breakdown of the relationship itself does not automatically lead to a non-EEA national losing their right to reside in the UK, as they are still a family member of the EEA national.

 However, once the marriage or civil partnership is legally terminated (divorce), the non-EEA national ceases to be a family member of their EEA ex-spouse or partner and will have to apply for retained right of residence if they wish to remain in the UK without breaching UK immigration rules.